katjawittfoth/Shark_Attacks/README.md

 Generally, shark attacks are increasing, though the fatal attacks are staying at the same level throughout the century.
 You can see a peak of attacks around 1960.
 The peak happens in the USA and Australia, driven by surfing starting to get popular in the 60s.

-We know that sharks hunt at dawn and dusk.
+<br> We know that sharks hunt at dawn and dusk.
 If sharks prey on humans, we should see a peak of attacks around dusk and dawn.
 <p align="center"> <img src="plots/histogram_attacks_by_time.png" align="middle">
 </p>
 Not true!
 Obviously, humans are not part of sharks’ diet and the attacks happen when people are enjoying the beach time.

 <p align="center"> <img src="plots/heatmap_activity.png" align="middle">
 </p>
 Surfing in the USA and Australia seems to be by far the most dangerous activity.
-Sharks often mistake surfers or humans splashing in the water human for prey.
+Sharks often mistake surfers or humans splashing in the water for prey.
 Another interesting fact is that sharks are getting confused and overwhelmed by a present of dead fish, thus a large number of shark attacks are happening when people are fishing and spearfishing.

 ...